 Content Categories

-Business Law Today publishes in several categories.
+Business Law Today publishes in several formats.
 When submitting a pitch, please identify the intended content category of your work.

 Month-in-Brief

-The month’s most important and timely headlines in 150–500 words.
-These are scannable, curated monthly briefings.
+The month’s most important and timely headlines.
+These are scannable, curated briefings, with each short entry 150–450 words.
 They might summarize a recent Supreme Court ruling, point to an interesting development in the field, or introduce a new lawsuit with broader implications for practitioners.
-Examples of month-in-briefs include “California Approves Commercial Financing Disclosures Regulations,” “SEC and CTFC Propose Amendments to Required Reporting by Private Funds,” and “Delaware Chancery Court Finds Tesla’s Purchase of SolarCity to Be Fair Despite Flawed Sale Process.”
+Month-in-briefs should link to primary sources and should not include footnotes.
+Examples include “California Approves Commercial Financing Disclosures Regulations,” “SEC and CTFC Propose Amendments to Required Reporting by Private Funds,” and “Delaware Chancery Court Finds Tesla’s Purchase of SolarCity to Be Fair Despite Flawed Sale Process.”

 Articles

 Quick insights on timely issues relevant to practitioners.
-Articles offer a new or unique angle, analysis, or advice in around 750–1,500 words.
+Articles offer a new or unique angle, analysis, or advice in around 750–1,800 words.
 Many of our articles work best with a hook—a concrete development (often a recent case or news item) that frames the piece.
-Examples of articles include “International Perspectives on Privacy and Competition Law,” “ESG: Creating Value and Mitigating Risk in Mergers & Acquisitions,” and “How Are Courts Interpreting the New ‘Reasonable Due Diligence’ Requirement Under § 547(b)?”
+Examples of articles include “Diligencing AI-Enabled M&A Targets: Seven Things to Understand,” “Amgen, Black Knight, and Assa Abloy: Are Merger Settlements Making a Comeback?,” and “Delaware Court of Chancery Calls into Question Equitable Jurisdiction over Certain Claims for Release of Escrowed Funds.”

 In-Depth